 State-of-the-art technology and advanced safety systems coupled with conformity to IAEA requirements provide a solid competitive edge for Russian offerings on the international market:

 Preparation for construction of Rooppur NPP, the country's first nuclear power plant

 Location: 160 km away from Dhaka on the eastern bank of the Ganges, Pabna District

-Project specifications: Construction of two power units with VVER reactors (2,4 GW total capacity) is in preparation to be launched in 2017.
-Comissioning is scheduled for 2022 and 2023.
+Project specifications: Construction of two power units with VVER reactors (2,4 GW total capacity) launched in December 2017.
 Apart from NPP construction and commissioning, Russia will construct all required infrastructure facilities.
-In 2013, the Nuclear Power Information Centre was opened in Dhaka to raise public awareness of the nuclear project.

 Stage 2 construction of Paks II

 Project specifications: At the present time, built to Soviet design, Paks NPP operates four power units with VVER-440 reactors.
 In 2009 the Hungarian Parliament approved construction of two new power units at NPP.
 In December 2014 ROSATOM and MVM (Hungary) signed the contract for construction of new power units of the plant.
 In May that year Russia and Hungary signed the agreement concerning provision of a €10 billion loan for Paks construction completion.
 Pals Phase II is planned as two power units (Units 5 and 6); they will be built to VVER-1200 design.
 JSC ATOMPROEKT is the principal contractor.